pingcap/docs/tidb-cloud/vector-search-integrate-with-django-orm.md

 # Integrate TiDB Vector Search with Django ORM

-This tutorial will walk you through how to use [Django](https://www.djangoproject.com/) ORM to interact with the TiDB Vector Search, store embeddings, and perform vector search queries.
+This tutorial walks you through how to use [Django](https://www.djangoproject.com/) ORM to interact with the TiDB Vector Search, store embeddings, and perform vector search queries.

 > **Note**
 >